anderson-truong/CS31-Project-2-Automated-Testing/README.md

 2. Download `test_WINDOWS.sh` from this repository.

 3. Compile your `payment.cpp` file to an executable `.exe`.
-If you use an IDE like Visual Studio, you can build your project and then find the `.exe` file in a folder somewhere

-4. For example, mine is in `Project2/Debug/Project2.exe`
+If you use an IDE like Visual Studio, you can build your project and then find the `.exe` file in a folder somewhere.
+For example, mine is in `Project2/Debug/Project2.exe`.
+Yours might be in something called `source/repos/YourProjectName/Debug/YourProjectName.exe`.

-5. Rename this executable file to `payment.exe`.
+4. Rename this executable file to `payment.exe`.

-6. Put `test_WINDOWS.sh` and `payment.exe` in the same folder.
+5. Put `test_WINDOWS.sh` and `payment.exe` in the same folder.

-7. Then, click on the shell script and run it.
+6. Then, click on the shell script and run it.

 ### Linux Setup (UCLA servers with the g31 compiler)
 1. Download `test_LINUX.sh` from this repository.